-A soft-license can be purchased directly through the licensing portal built into the Mbox application.
-Click on the License Operations pop-up in the License area of the Preferences tab and select "Purchase License" to be taken to the purchasing portal.
-Once the purchasing process completes successfully, the Mbox software will be automatically licensed.
-An email receipt with the serial number will be sent and should be saved as a record of the serial number in case the computer needs to be relicensed at a later date.
+A soft-license can be purchased through the Mbox website - http://mbox.prg.com.
+Navigate to the correct page for the version of Mbox in question and click the purchase button.
+This will open a new browser window for the 3rd-party purchasing portal.
+Once the purchasing process completes successfully, an activation key will be displayed in a confirmation view.
+An email receipt with the activation key will also be sent and should be saved as a record of the key in case the key needs to be reactivated or moved to another computer at a later date.